 Phyllodes and Phylloclades

 The main difference between phyllode and phylloclade is, a phyllode is a modified petiole or a shoot that connects the stem with leaf.
-It resembles the function of leaf.
+It resembles the function of a leaf.
 While phylloclade is a modified stem, that is responsible for photosynthesis.
-It also acts like a leaf.
+It also acts as a leaf.

 Key differences include:

 - Phyllode is a modified leaf, a petiole, while phylloclade is a modified stem.